 For those of us who enjoy warm water, there’s great news!

-The water temperature in Barbados is pleasantly warm and suitable for swimming all year round.
+The water temperature is pleasantly warm and suitable for swimming all year round.

 I visited Barbados in February, and the water temperature was (almost) perfect for my taste.
 I didn’t get chills getting in and wasn’t cold when snorkeling and swimming with turtles.

-Have a look at the image below to see the average water temperatures by month in Barbados.
+Have a look at the image below to see the average water temperatures by month.

 chart showing average water temperature in BArbados